lanetix/express-deep-link/README.md

 ## Where Do I Plug This Into My Pipeline At?

 The expectation is that you'll use this middleware directly after your authentication middleware.
 Notice how the `authenticated` option is synchronous.
-I initially thought I'd need to account for promises of async based stuff via `function(err, result)`.
+The initial thought was that things like promises or async based stuff via `function(err, result)` would need to be accounted for.
 That would have sucked from a coding perspective.
 It would have definitely increased the overall complexity of things.
-Then I had a sudden epiphany that
+Then an epiphany was born:

-> "hey...wait a sec...why don't I just let the authentication middleware handle it's job in the way that it wants.
+> "hey...wait a sec...why don't we just let the authentication middleware handle it's job in the way that it wants.
-..it'll tell me once it's done doing it's job via `next()`...then I can just piggy back off of the results."
+..it'll tell us once it's done doing it's job via `next()`...then we can just piggy back off of the results."

-That's a much clearer separation of concerns in my mind.
+That's a much clearer separation of concerns.
 Authentication middleware can focus on authenticating the current user and bouncing them back to a login or elsewhere upon failure.
 Should everything check out, `next()` would be invoked and we can interrogate the results of whatever key said authentication middleware writes to the request.
-Let me give you an example.
+Let's give an example:

 ```js
 // middleware/authentication.js